 Our proprietary seasoning blend of kelp granules in bulk packaging contains two brown sea vegetables from the North Atlantic: Alaria esculenta and Ascophyllum nodosum.
-Kelp granules are a convenient way to enjoy the flavor and nutrition of sea vegetables.
+Product sold in bulk packaging is not for resale.* Kelp granules are a convenient way to enjoy the flavor and nutrition of sea vegetables.
 They're salty tasting but low in sodium (110mg per 3g serving), thanks to their rich complement of potassium, magnesium, and other mineral salts.
 Sprinkle liberally on soups, salads, tofu, pasta, stir-fries, dressings, dips, sauces, breads, tabouli.
 Enjoy the nutritional benefits of sea vegetables while skipping the table salt!
 Also available as a shaker.

 - Certified Organic